 If you feel you are able to spend some time assisting ICORP in the field for between 1 – 3 months then you have already ticked off a box.
 It’s hard, it’s hot and hands on.
 Ticks, serpents – Black Mamba and Mozambique spitting cobra, all the scorpions, mosquitoes and a lot of bugs and of course poaching gangs.

 We are only taking up to 5 volunteers at a time.
 Some may overlap, but we like small groups.
-This is mainly for veterans, but all folks from the age of 21 to 65 with a doctors certificate, health and travel insurance and some determination and common sense are welcome – this is everyone’s fight both ladies and men, military, police, nurses, K9 handlers, military medics and construction folks, everyone who feels that they are able to contribute in this fight.
+This is mainly for veterans, Military, Police and K9 handlers and Military medics.
+With a doctors certificate, health and travel insurance and some determination and common sense are welcome – this is everyone’s fight both ladies and men.
 We would love to have you share your skills.
-They will make sure you have all the relevant information.
+Our administrator will make sure you have all the relevant information.
 Are you really into assisting wildlife?
 Working alongside Rangers on the front lines?
-This is a wild and isolated Reserve in Southern Africa.
+These are wild and isolated Reserve in Southern Africa.
 Do you have what it takes?

 Candidates with a passion for wildlife conservation can take an active role in supporting our Counter Poaching Unit for a minimum of 1 month.
 Our program allows for 1 month, but 2 – 3 months are recommended.
 Our program allows each volunteer to participate in tasks alongside the CPU team.